Find Grad Schools

 27 Yearly Graduations

 American Public University System is the 9th most popular school in the nation for students seeking a master's degree in entrepreneurship.
 Roughly 50,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,840 per year, while in-state graduate students, on average, pay $6,660 per year.
-During the 2020-2021 academic year, 27 people received their master's degree in entrepreneurship from American Military University.
-About 56% of this group were women, and 56% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 27 people received their master's degree in entrepreneurship from American Military University.
+Around 39% of these students were from an underrepresented racial-ethnic group, and 45% were women.

 #10